dotnofoolin/rails-vue-no-webpacker/README.md

 ## A less boring example

 - Add an `Examples` controller with an `index` action.
 Just generate some random values with the `faker` gem and `render json` right there.
-Don't forget to add a route in `routes.rb`
+Don't forget to add a route in `routes.rb`.
+See `app/controllers/examples_controller.rb` for the code.

 - In the Vue app, `yarn add axios`.